AYUSHMAN-PANDA/WatchParty/README.md

 - This event is invoked when a new client joins the server.
 - When a client joins the server, we capture the username and room name of the client.
-- The client is added to the requested toom using socket.join()
+- The client is added to the requested room using `socket.join()`
 - Existing users in the requested room are notified of the event that a new user, named `username` has joined their room.
 - The requested room's metadata containing the id's of the participants is updated with the new user's id.

 ### Chat Message Event

-- This Event is emitted when a new message is sent by a client.
+- This Event is emitted when a new message is sent by a client using `socket.emit()`
-- The message is broadcasted to other users in the same room.
+- The message is broadcasted to other users in the same room using socket.`broadcast.emit()`

 ### Disconnect Event